 Mount St Helens Visitor Center at Silver Lake is operated by Washington State Parks and Recreation, here is their online reservation form, phone number and website.
 R-145 Mount St Helens School Group Registration Form.doc (live.com)

-For use of the Mount St. Helens Science and Learning Center at Coldwater contact firstname.lastname@example.org for renting the building and email@example.com for education programs.
-To learn more about the Mount St. Helens Institutute’s educational programs and opportunities, visit http://www.mshinstitute.org/learn/for-teachers/volcano-outdoor-school/ .
+For use of the Mount St. Helens Science and Learning Center at Coldwater contact [email protected] for renting the building and [email protected] for education programs.
+To learn more about the Mount St. Helens Institute’s educational programs and opportunities, visit https://www.mshinstitute.org/learn/volcano-outdoor-school/overview.html

 Both Sides of the Mountain